ItzRae/hstem/README.md

-# Being Human in STEM Database
+# Being Human in STEM Database Project

+This is a database project for the Being Human in STEM initiative at Amherst College.

 Contributors: Rachel, Nayeon, and Hanaa